Back to: ASP.NET Core Tutorials For Beginners and Professionals

 <!-- jQuery --> <script src="https://code.jquery.com/jquery-3.5.1.min.js"></script> <!-- jQuery Validation Plugin --> <script src="https://cdnjs.cloudflare.com/ajax/libs/jquery-validate/1.19.2/jquery.validate.min.js"></script> <!-- jQuery Unobtrusive Validation (to bridge ASP.NET Core MVC validation with jQuery Validate) --> <script src="https://cdnjs.cloudflare.com/ajax/libs/jquery-validation-unobtrusive/3.2.11/jquery.validate.unobtrusive.min.js"></script>

-Please add the following files in your _Layout.cshtml to enable client-side validation using local files.
+To enable client-side validation using local files, you can add the following files to your _Layout.cshtml.
 The order is also important; please include them in the following order.

 <script src="~/lib/jquery/dist/jquery.min.js"></script> <script src="~/lib/jquery-validation/dist/jquery.validate.min.js"></script> <script src="~/lib/jquery-validation-unobtrusive/jquery.validate.unobtrusive.min.js"></script>